Michael Maduell

-Michael Maduell is president of the Sovereign Wealth Fund Institute (SWFI).
+Michael Maduell is an American business executive, financial researcher and commentator on sovereign wealth funds, he is the president of the Sovereign Wealth Fund Institute (SWFI).

-Biography

-Early life
+Early life and education

 Michael Maduell was born in San Leandro, CA. His father, Robert (Bob) Maduell, was a procurement engineer at Hewlett Packard and his mother, Phuong (Linda) My Lam, is a Vietnamese war refugee who supported the U.S. as a language translator.
 Maduell went to high school at Rocky Mountain High School in Fort Collins, CO.
 Maduell is a graduate of California State University, Sacramento and has a Masters of Science in Finance from Saint Mary's College of California.

 He is the grandson of Charles Edward Maduell, who founded Anamet Laboratories, Inc in Berkeley, California.
 He is a descendant of Carlos Maduell of Tortosa, Spain who immigrated to New Orleans in the 1800s working for the Avendano Brothers.

 Michael interned at a low-income redevelopment agency located in Sacramento during college.

 Career

 He has worked at the California Public Employees' Retirement System (CalPERS) and Reuters.
-He founded the Sovereign Wealth Fund Institute, also known as SWFI.
+He founded the Sovereign Wealth Fund Institute (SWFI).
 Maduell is a leading researcher, commentator, and advisor in the sovereign wealth fund, pension, and long-term institutional investor space.